 Instadebit is a unique service which offers an extra level of protection to anyone using bank transfer as a method of moving money around online.
-A number of bookies are Instadebit friendly and I’ve put together a list of them below.
+A number of bookies are Instadebit friendly and we’ve put together a list of them below.

-I’ve also included a section below the list of the Instadebit fee structure so you’ll know exactly what it costs to use for online gambling transactions.
+We’ve also included a section below the list of the Instadebit fee structure so you’ll know exactly what it costs to use for online gambling transactions.

 Betting Sites That Accept Instadebit